lxndr-reset-learning/security-web-auth/README.md

 - **Spring Security Configuration**: Configures the necessary components to secure the web application with Spring Security.
 This includes methods for setting up the authentication manager and defining in-memory user credentials.

-- **In-Memory User Authentication**: Seeded with a set of users each with defined roles ('EMPLOYEE', 'HR', 'MANAGER').
-User credentials and roles are configured on startup and stored in-memory.
+- **In-Database User Authentication**: Seeded with a set of users each with defined roles ('EMPLOYEE', 'HR', 'MANAGER').
+User credentials and roles are configured on startup and stored in database.

 - **BCrypt Password Encoder**: Encrypts user passwords for secure storage using BCrypt's $2A version.